unicef/etools/README.rst

 -----------------

 The development of eTools takes on a methodology known as Agile.
 This methodology takes into account shot, iterative software development cycles that incorporates user feedback.
+Development strategy is similar to git flow approach.
+New feature and bugfix are merged into development when PR have been approved and CI passes.
+Once development is completed, changes are moved to staging for QA testing.
+Adjustments and fixes should go direct to staging while new features should go in development.
+Once QA is completed staging branch is merged to master.

 MODULES
 -------

-eTools development follows a phased and modular approach to software development, with releases based on an agreed set of prioritized modules and features – new modules and features are released on a quarterly basis.
+eTools development follows a phased and modular approach to software development, with releases based on an agreed set of prioritized modules and features – new modules and features are released on a monthly basis.

-These are &nbsp;modules planned for the eTools platform:
+These are modules currently in production for the eTools:
+*   Partnership Management Portal (PMP)
+*   Dashboard (DASH)
+*   Trip Management (T2F)
+*   Financial Assurance Module (FAM)
+*   Third Party Monitoring (TPM)
+*   Action Point Dashboard (APD)

 DEVELOPMENT ROADMAP